How Marco Rubio Made Hillary Lose In An Unintentional Mind Game

 — Ashley Cook (@MissCook86) April 11, 2017

 This is as reported by the Daily Mail.
 All this was going on as the fight between Trump and Marco Rubio got uglier.
 During this time, Marco Rubio was also vocal about Hillary Clinton’s past controversies, which made her advisers very uncomfortable as it was causing great damage to her public image.
-The following were some of Marco Rubio’s statements targeted at Hilary Clinton’s email scandal, and the Benghazi attacks, highlighting her incompetence.
+The following were some of Marco Rubio’s statements targeted at Hilary Clinton’s email scandal and the Benghazi attacks, highlighting her incompetence.

 “If someone on my staff were to take intelligence information and put it on their server, you know what would happen to them?
 They would be fired, but they would be prosecuted.
 You know how they prosecute people that violate intelligence?
 Look up the name David Petraeus online.